Webhooks

 Make handlers idempotent

 You may receive the same event more than once due to retries.
-Use the event id to deduplicate — store processed IDs in your DB.
+Use the event timestamp to deduplicate — store processed events in your DB.

 Rotate secrets periodically